 - Appropriate regional climate change scenarios,

-- Guides on integrating priority regional and transboundary issues into national adaptation plans, guides for local adaptation plans, guides for integrating climate change and adaptation into SEA and EIA, guides for sector specific adaptation plans and action plans for transboundary natural systems,
+- Guides on integrating priority regional and transboundary issues into national adaptation plans, guides for local adaptation plans, guides for integrating climate change and adaptation into environmental impact assessment and strategic environmental assessment, guides for sector specific adaptation plans and action plans for transboundary natural systems,

 - A network of local projects adapting to climate change impacts,

-- Reports on status of climate change and adaptation in the LMB, every three years,
+- Reports on status of climate change and adaptation in the Lower Mekong Basin, every three years,

-- Mekong Climate Change Forums, every three years, sharing knowledge and provide networking platform between people and organisations working on climate change adaptation in the LMB,
+- Mekong Climate Change Forums, every three years, sharing knowledge and provide networking platform between people and organisations working on climate change adaptation in the Lower Mekong Basin,

 - Training and learning events for different target groups, including government agencies and communities,